darklang/docs/docs/how-to/static-assets.md

 [https://darklang.com/a/sample-static-assets](https://darklang.com/a/sample-static-assets)_

 We have a single page app, written in react.
-It talks to our API, written in Dark.
+It talks to our API, written in Darklang.
 Now we’d like to deploy that app so that customers can use it too.
 This also works in a similar way for Vue applications, with a few caveats called out in line.